Germán Ávila

-Germán Ávila Plazas (c.
+Germán Ávila Plazas (born c.
 1961) is a Colombian economist and politician who has served as Minister of Finance and Public Credit since 2025.
 A member of Humane Colombia, he was active in the 19th of April Movement.

 Born in Bogotá, he graduated from the National University of Colombia.
 He is the founder of Crear Cooperativa, led the National Federation of Popular Housing for more than three decades, and was secretary general of the Alternative Democratic Pole.